-I woke up in a baking mood today (perhaps it’s the pending snowstorm that’s supposed to hit tonight) and decided to make some gingersnaps.
+I woke up in a baking mood today, and decided to make some molasses ginger cookies.
 These are an adaptation of the “Elevator Lady Spice Cookies” from “The I Hate to Cook Book,” by Peg Bracken, published in 1960.
 I’ve always loved Peg’s sassy writing style and unfussy recipes, and my mom, sister and I have been making these cookies for decades.

-Once I made a batch with blackstrap molasses because I didn’t have any ‘baking’ molasses in the cupboard.
+One time I made a batch of these cookies with blackstrap molasses because I didn’t have any ‘baking’ molasses in the cupboard.
 The flavor was so drastically improved, I’ve never gone back.
-And then I found a bag of Australian crystallized ginger at the little gourmet food shop and tried chopping it and mixing it in the recipe.
-The result is a nice little crunch in the chewy cookie and a very bright ginger taste that dances in the mouth…definitely a worthy addition.
+Then I tried adding some chopped crystallized ginger to the recipe.
+The result is a nice little flavor burst in the chewy cookie and a very bright ginger taste that dances in the mouth…definitely a worthy addition.

-Last year I read a recipe for “Triple Ginger Cookies,” that also called for minced fresh ginger to be added to a ginger cookie batter.
-I tried that in this recipe, too, and concluded that the fresh ginger was sort of lost in translation.
+Last year I tried a recipe for “Triple Ginger Cookies,” that called for minced fresh ginger to be added to a ginger cookie batter.
+I concluded that the hoped-for fresh ginger flavor was sort of lost in translation.
 Plus, peeling and mincing fresh ginger is no walk in the park.
-But if you want to try it sometime, add a tablespoon and a half of minced fresh ginger to the recipe.
-One other caveat: these gingersnaps don’t exactly “snap,” because they’re tender and chewy.
-Just let me know if you think they’re the best you’ve ever eaten.
+But if you want to try it sometime, add a tablespoon and a half of finely minced fresh ginger to the recipe.

 1 cup brown sugar

-1/4 cup blackstrap molasses (you can substitute regular molasses)
+1/4 cup unsulphured blackstrap molasses (you can substitute regular molasses)

 2 teaspoons baking soda